Geshur: Tell Hadar

 Tell Hadar is a small site located on the northeastern shore of the Sea of Galilee which archaeological surveys have revealed as containing architectural features distinct from those of ancient Israel.
 Some archaeologists have suggested the site may have been under the control of Geshur.

 Tel Dover

-This small Iron I-IIa settlement located southeast of Galilee near the Yarmuk River may have marked the southern border of the kingdom.
+Tel Dover is small Iron I-IIa settlement located southeast of Galilee near the Yarmuk River, which may have marked the southern border of the kingdom.

 Haspin

 In 2020, a dig supervised by the Israel Antiquities Authority uncovered a massive fortress dating to Iron Age I in the vicinity of Haspin.
 Artefacts from the site, believed to depict some sort of lunar deity, were found to greatly resemble similar objects found during excavation at et-Tell, which lead the head archeologists to conclude that the two sites were connected in some way.
 Others remain skeptical, as a concrete connection between the two sites has not been exhibited by any other evidence found during the excavation, at the time.